jorelix/EVENT-PACKAGE/README.md

 ## DATA TYPES

-This code would require that you input 2 datas
+This code would require that you input at least Three (3) data sets

 ## DATA A - Discharge data

-The discharge data should be saved in a txt file in a single column (i.e you can copy and paste the data column from excel)
+The Date in the first column of the CSV file

 ## DATA B - DATES

-The dates should also be put in a txt file like in the same manner as the discharge data. (single column of dates)
+The discharge data should be saved in a in the second column of the CSV file

+## DATA C - DATES

+The concentration on the third column of the CSV file. if you do not have the concentration, fill up the column with '1's.

 ## Hourly Date Format